Mosquito control: Source reduction

 Since many mosquitoes breed in standing water, source reduction can be as simple as emptying water from containers around the home.
 This is something that homeowners can accomplish.
 Mosquito breeding grounds can be eliminated at home by removing unused plastic pools, old tires, or buckets; by clearing clogged gutters and repairing leaks around faucets; by regularly (at most every 4 days) changing water in bird baths; and by filling or draining puddles, swampy areas, and tree stumps.
 Eliminating such mosquito breeding areas can be an extremely effective and permanent way to reduce mosquito populations without resorting to insecticides.
 However, this may not be possible in parts of the developing world where water cannot be readily replaced due to irregular water supply.
 Many individuals also believe mosquito control is the government's responsibility, so if these methods are not done regularly by homeowners then the effectiveness is reduced.

 Open water marsh management (OWMM) involves the use of shallow ditches, to create a network of water flow within marshes and to connect the marsh to a pond or canal.
 The network of ditches drains the mosquito habitat and lets in fish which will feed on mosquito larvae.
 This reduces the need for other control methods such as pesticides.
 Simply giving the predators access to the mosquito larvae can result in long-term mosquito control.
 Open-water marsh management is used on both the eastern and western coasts of the United States.

 Rotational impoundment management (RIM) involves the use of large pumps and culverts with gates to control the water level within an impounded marsh.
 RIM allows mosquito control to occur while still permitting the marsh to function in a state as close to its natural condition as possible.
 Water is pumped into the marsh in the late spring and summer to prevent the female mosquito from laying her eggs on the soil.
 The marsh is allowed to drain in the fall, winter, and early spring.
 Gates in the culverts are used to permit fish, crustaceans, and other marsh organisms to enter and exit the marsh.
 RIM allows the mosquito-control goals to be met while at the same time reducing the need for pesticide use within the marsh.
 Rotational impoundment management is used to a great extent on the east coast of Florida.

-Recent studies also explore the idea of using unmanned aerial vehicles as a valid strategy to identify and prioritize water bodies where disease vectors such as Ny. darlingi are most likely to breed.
+A 2019 study also explored the idea of using unmanned aerial vehicles as a valid strategy to identify and prioritize water bodies where disease vectors such as Ny. darlingi are most likely to breed.